Japan Home Search

 Osaka Guide

-Osaka consists of 24 wards, or “Ku,” which are as varied as the people who live in them.
-Some are particularly popular with expats due to their available services and conveniences, such as easy access to international schools or common expat companies.
 The majority of people living in city areas in Japan use the closest station’s name to refer to their neighborhood.
 For example, those with an address in Chuo-ku in Osaka would say that they lived in Namba or Shinsaibashi, the closest station to their home.
-Having trouble working out which area is best suited to the type of lifestyle you would like to lead in Japan?
-See our guide for information on popular expat areas to live in Osaka.

 Umeda and Osaka Station Area

-Umeda is the business district of Osaka and has some tall buildings that are architecturally interesting.
+Umeda is the business district of Osaka and has many tall buildings that are architecturally interesting.
 Yet despite all the concrete, the area around Umeda is remarkably pedestrian-friendly.
 Housing is primarily high-rise, and this is an urban environment more suitable for singles or couples who don’t have children.
-High-end serviced apartments are available in the Grand Front Osaka, which also houses the InterContinental hotel on the north side of Osaka Station.
+High-end serviced apartments are available in the newly completed Grand Front Osaka, which also houses the InterContinental hotel on the north side of Osaka Station.

 Shopping is abundant in the newly renovated JR Osaka Station, which is full of restaurants, shops, department stores, movie theaters, and gardens on top of the north and south gate buildings.